zaidraed/Kindergarden/README.md

 ﻿# Kindergarden
-# This proyect was made mostly using AI, ChatGPT and Claude.
+# This project was partially created with the help of AI, using ChatGPT and Claude.
-# Este proyecto fue parcialmente realizado usando IA , ChatGPT y Claude
+# Este proyecto fue parcialmente realizado con la ayuda de inteligencia artificial, utilizando ChatGPT y Claude.
-# Kindergarden